Is Diet Coke Good for Weight Loss?

 Carbonation: Yes the bubbles in your tongue hurt a little bit and that can create a pleasurable sensation in some people, it also allows the tongue and the whole mouth to be stimulated more by the beverage, feeling the flavors and quenching thirst more than just plain water.

 Caffeine: albeit a smaller dose than a regular cup of coffee, it does give you a small caffeine buzz.
-If taken with dinner or close to bedtime this can disrupt sleeping and also lead to higher caloric ingestion the next day.
+If taken with dinner or close to bedtime this can disrupt sleeping and lead to higher caloric ingestion the next day.

 Any kind of soda can erode tooth enamel and have a negative effect on tooth decay and cavities.
 This can also be true for a lot of sports drinks, bottled teas, energy drinks, and many other bottled beverages.